VerifiedXBlockchain/VerifiedX-Docs/docs/core/build-instructions.md

 4. sudo apt-get update && sudo apt-get install -y dotnet-sdk-6.0
 5. sudo apt-get update && sudo apt-get install -y aspnetcore-runtime-6.0
 6. run `dotnet --version`.
 You should see a version number of 6.0.xxx
-7. `mkdir vfx` - Makes a direction for RBX
+7. `mkdir vfx` - Makes a direction for VFX
 8. cd vfx
 9. a) Clone the repo with git. `git clone https://github.com/VerifiedXBlockchain/VerifiedX-Core.git`